labex-labs/labex-cheatsheets/docs/cheatsheets/en/cybersecurity.md

   <BaseQuizOption value="D">Shows firewall status</BaseQuizOption>

   <BaseQuizAnswer>
-    `ufw allow 22/tcp` creates a firewall rule that permits incoming TCP connections on port 22, which is the default SSH port.
+    <code>ufw allow 22/tcp</code> creates a firewall rule that permits incoming TCP connections on port 22, which is the default SSH port.
 This is essential for remote server access.
   </BaseQuizAnswer>
 </BaseQuiz>